roytang/blog/content/post/2008/08/barcamp-manila.md

 people would dismiss this as yet another random rabble.
 XP We have to get the

-timing right&#8230; and possibly gather surveys or statistics or whatever first to
+timing right...  and possibly gather surveys or statistics or whatever first to

 drive points home.